This is the first part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - Birth of Saladin in Tikrit, Mesopotamia (Iraq).

 - Publication of the epic poem The Song of Roland, the oldest known work of literature written in French (France).

 - Under the Treaty of Zamora, Spain recognizes Portugal’s independence.

-- Afonso I Henriques becomes King of Portugal.
+- Afonso I Henriques becomes the first King of Portugal.